 Nurtured by Canadian support, a patient-led program takes shape

-Recognizing the importance of including the patient perspective in patient safety efforts, CPSI has supported Canadian patients and family members in developing their capacity as patient safety champions connected with a global network since 2005.
-CPSI along with Consumers Advancing Patient Safety, Calgary Health Region, and Winnipeg Regional Health Authority co-sponsored the first Canadian meeting (Vancouver, 2006) where 22 volunteer patients and family members, nominated and supported by provincial health regions, laid the foundation for PFPSC.
-At the second meeting (Winnipeg, 2007), hosted by PFPSC, CPSI, World Alliance for Patient Safety, and The Pan-American Health Organization, the PFPSC members agreed to uphold the London Declaration and articulated the PFPSC vision, mission and goals.
-Following the meeting, the PFPSC Charter was developed, and the first Board and Co-chairs elected.
+Recognizing the importance of including the patient perspective in efforts to reduce patient harm and make care safer, CPSI supports Canadian patients and family members in developing their capacity as patient safety champions connected with a global network since 2005.
+CPSI, along with Consumers Advancing Patient Safety, Calgary Health Region, and Winnipeg Regional Health Authority co-sponsored the first Canadian meeting (Vancouver, 2006) where 22 volunteer patients and family members, nominated and supported by provincial health regions, laid the foundation for PFPSC.
+At the second meeting (Winnipeg, 2007), hosted by PFPSC, CPSI, World Alliance for Patient Safety, and The Pan-American Health Organization, the PFPSC members agreed to uphold the London Declaration and developed the PFPSC vision, mission and goals.
+The PFPSC internal structures, processes and objectives designed by members, formed the backbone for PFSPC's impact on patient safety.
+The affiliation with CPSI was and continues to be a vital success factor for PFPSC.

 The impact on patient safety becomes visible